BACP Registered Member

 Counselling and psychotherapy can help us to understand what we are experiencing and gain insight into how we can move forward.
 As Dr Mark Epstein writes, ‘People do not have to pretend to be other than who they are in therapy.
 They do not have to apologise for themselves but can be honest and revealing in an ongoing way.
 This can be a great gift and is at the heart of what turns out to be therapeutic for many people’.

-Currently, I prefer to offer sessions via Zoom or Skype although I can offer face to face sessions, where necessary, in my private consulting room in Welwyn Garden City (Hertfordshire), which is within a self-contained part of my home with separate access and toilet facilities, and off-street parking.
+I am now seeing the majority of clients face to face in my private consulting room in Welwyn Garden City (Hertfordshire), which is within a self-contained part of my home with separate access and toilet facilities, and off-street parking.
 I also see clients via Zoom and Skype.

 You can contact me on 07305 620634 and if I am not immediately available just leave a message with your name, telephone number and a good time to contact you and I will call you back.
 Alternatively, you can email me here.